Bournemouth is one of the UK’s most beautiful coastal towns and a popular spot for families to visit all year round.

 Boscombe Beach and Pier

 Boscombe Beach can be found just a little way down the coast from central Bournemouth, before you hit Southbourne.
-It’s another beautiful, Blue Flag sandy beach that’s particularly popular with families.
+It’s another beautiful, Blue Flag sandy beach (suitable for toddlers) that’s particularly popular with families.

 RNLI lifeguards are on duty between May and September, and there are plenty of beach activities to get involved in like volleyball and table tennis if you’re so inclined.